pwh124/open_chromatin/README.md

 This repsitory will be continuously updated.

 ## 10-10-2018
-- Uploaded code for running LDSC on ATAC-seq peaks
+- Uploaded code for running LDSC on ATAC-seq peaks ("running-ldsc.md")
 - Uploaded BED file ("hg19_combined_peaks.tar.gz") containing all peaks used in LDSC analysis.
 This includes chromosome, start, end, and cell population where the peak came from.
 - Uploaded BED file ("mm10_merged_peaks.tar.gz") containing the mm10 merged peak set.
 This includes chromosome, start, end, and number of cell populations from which the merged became came from.
+- Uploaded RMarkdown used to visualize and further analyze LDSC results ("ldsc_R_code.Rmd").
+Files produced by this script are also slowly being added to the repo.

 ## 10-01-2018